DevExpress/devextreme-documentation/concepts/05 UI Components/zz Common/10 Data Visualization Widgets/85 Charts - Data Binding/50 Update Data/40 Using AngularJS.md

 In order to update data in your UI component when using AngularJS, provide two-way binding between the **dataSource** property and the corresponding field of the <a href="https://docs.angularjs.org/guide/scope" target="_blank">$scope</a> object.
 For this purpose, add the **bindingOptions** field to the UI component configuration object.
-This field is assigned an object containing options that require two-way binding.
+This field is assigned an object containing properties that require two-way binding.
 In your case, the **dataSource** is such an option.
 In the following code snippet, the *dataSource* **$scope** field is used to provide data for **Chart**.

 	<!--HTML--><div ng-controller="myController">
 		<div dx-chart="{